department-of-veterans-affairs/va.gov-team/platform/cms/helpdesk/overview_wip.md

 Check user permissions.

 ### How to Update Contact Info
 VAMC Facility centralized information must be changed in the VA’s National Database.
-Instructions can be accessed only while connected to the internal VA network at https://vaww.va.gov/WEBCOM/VAMCFacilityLocationUpdates.asp
+Instructions can be accessed only while connected to the internal VA network at https://vaww.va.gov/WEBCOM/VAMCFacilityLocationUpdates.asp **This link goes to a 404**

 ## Subject Matter Experts
 #### SW